duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

     - Nano is a text editor that will allow us to edit files
     - Curl is required for certain installation scripts, this should already be installed
     - build-essential is required for building the bot
-    - Nginx for the webserver, this will allow us to serve web files for the dashboard, which is where the config is edited/built, if you are familiar with another webserver then feel free to use that instead.
+    - Nginx for the webserver will allow us to serve web files for the dashboard, which is where the config is edited/built, if you are familiar with another web server then feel free to use that instead.

 It will probably say that some of the things are already installed, which is fine.
 Just make sure there are no errors.

 2. Install NVM (Node Version Manager).
-Instead of installing Node directly (and run the risk of installing the wrong version), NVM is used because the code contains a setting that tells NVM which node version to use.
+Instead of installing Node directly (and running the risk of installing the wrong version), NVM is used because the code contains a setting that tells NVM which node version to use.
 This reduces any chance of complications down the road.
   1. `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash`
   2. Log out and log back in.
 If you're connected by SSH, run `exit` and reconnect.